callixte-girard/JS2Blockly/README.md

 This basically does the opposite of Blocky, which enables user to transform logical blocks into code.
 Our app transforms code (only JS for the moment) into block constructions using Blockly framework.
 This way, any obnoxious code, poorly-indented etc will become much clearer, and easier to read and understand.

+### >>> HOW IT WORKS
+Simply input your JavaScript code into the left / top input container.
+The right / bottom block container will update itself accordingly to the code your entered.

 ### >>> DEBUGGING FOR FREQUENT ERRORS
 > if the blocks don't appear after you cloned :